 The distinctive features of the new PhD program include the following:

-- Courses and research projects will consider interdisciplinary, ecumenical, and global perspectives.
+- Courses and research projects will intentionally consider interdisciplinary, ecumenical, and global perspectives.
 Interdisciplinary research projects are encouraged.

 - The program will give focused attention to issues of method in research and interpretation.

-- The program will incorporate learning goals in educational theory, course design, and instructional practice.
+- The program will incorporate learning goals in educational theory, course design and instructional practice.

 General Areas of Study

-TST’s graduate faculty have specializations a wide variety of areas of study.
+TST’s graduate faculty have specializations in a wide variety of areas of study.
 Prospective students are invited to identify topics that connect with faculty in specializations within or across these areas: